pdstools.pega_io.File

 Returns:

-Lazy dataframe, or None if file not found
+Lazy dataframe, or None if the file could not be located.

 Return type: